 This is a golly time of the year for everyone.
 There is much shopping and excitement in the air.
 The period globally has become synonymous with laughter, joy and happiness.
-Enemies sheath their swords, old wrongs are forgiven.
+Enemies sheath their swords.
+Old wrongs are forgiven.
 Friends and families meet to feast together.
 Bright lights are hung all around.
 Many other decorations are put up.
 Of course there is the ubiquitous Christmas tree.
-Selecting the most appropriate Christmas tree and decorating it are past times that each family relishes.
+Selecting the most appropriate Christmas tree and decorating it are pastimes that each family relishes.

 The spirit of the season is filtered down to the children.
 They immediately feel the joy of the season.
-They ensure they are on their best behaviour; as they are reminded that Santa Clause will be carrying presents for those who are nice.
+They ensure they are on their best behaviour.
+As they are reminded that Santa Clause will be carrying presents for those who are nice.
 Naughty ones will receive coals.
-If you live in the Austria, Slovenia, and Croatia and other nordic countries then jolly old St. Nick will send his little helper for you.
-His real elves, the Krampus will come and whip, torment and scare only the naughty children.
+If you live in the Austria, Slovenia, and Croatia and other Nordic countries then jolly old St. Nick will send his little helper for you.
+His real elves, the Krampus, will come and whip, torment and scare only the naughty children.
 In Jamaica we have the Junkanoo.
-During the times of slavery it was used to mimic, ridicule and curse their slaves masters.
+During the times of slavery it was used to mimic, ridicule and curse their slave masters.
 Small bands now carry on the tradition.
-However, they are used as entertainment which is intended to frighten the children.
+They are used as entertainment which is intended to frighten the children.
 I had nightmares as a child after watching them.
-Now with sorcery and witchcraft, aliens and horror movies becoming a regular part of children entertainment.
-Their effect on the psyche of the children is far less.
+Now with sorcery and witchcraft, aliens and horror movies becoming a regular part of children entertainment their effect on the psyche of the children is far less.
 However, the impact should not be overlooked.

 There are many other traditions that have become intermingled with the celebration of Christmas.
 Most are driven by the heavy commercialisation.
 Saints must be aware of those aspects that do not give God glory and refrain from participating.
 Most importantly the innocence of the children must be guarded.
 They must be made aware of the reason for the season and the corrupting influence of many of the current practises.